1601-mma2013/Interactive-Directory/README.md

 Here is Aina's context scenario:

+1. In the morning, Aina receives an email from lecturer about class venue changes.
+The announcement notices students about Media Art Design 1 lecture class had changes to room 2015 starting from today.
+Due to she is new in MMU and she doesn’t familiar with the environment, when Aina steps into FCM building, she sees a directory kiosk at ground floor lobby.
+Then, she goes to it to search for the direction place of 2015 lecture room.

-1. After the morning class, Aina would like to meet Madam Tengku for her class assignment consultation, but unfortunately she forgets the lecturer’s room number.
-She walks to FCM building’s ground floor counter to search for interactive directory.
-While she key in the lecturer’s name into search button, the directory immediately come out the page about lecturer’s room and also other details information about lecturer.
-In the lecturer page, it shows a red light icon which is offline status, so Aina decides to walk in consultation after an hour.
+2. After class, Aina wants to meet Madam Tengku for her class assignment consultation, but unfortunately she doesn’t know the lecturer’s room number.
+She walks to FCM building’s ground floor again to search for interactive directory.
+While she key-in the lecturer’s name into search button, the directory immediately shows the lecturer’s information and also room number.
+In the lecturer page, it shows a red light icon which indicates offline status, so Aina decides to walk in consultation after lunch time.

-2. When Aina click into news button, the directory screen pop up some event news that happening around MMU campus.
-After reads the information, she realizes that this week is business week for FIT students at central plaza, she decides to walk to the place to solve her lunch meal later soon.
+3. After that, Aina wants to get update news about MMU to know events that happening recently around the campus.
+So Aina clicks into announcement button icon, the directory screen pop-up a page shows up the entire latest announcement.
+After reads the information, she realizes that this week is business week for FIT students at central plaza, so she decides to walk to the place to solve her lunch meal later soon because she is feeling bored to MMU restaurants.

-3. Aina incidentally view MMU announcement from directory kiosk, she found that next week is final financial clearance and settlement from a reminder article.
-Then, she contacts her parents for tuition fees settlement notice.
+4. From the announcement directory page, Aina also see an announcement about reminder of final financial clearance.
+She realizes that she forgets to settle full payment of tuition fees.
+Then, she contacts her parents to tell them the notice about tuition fees settlement.

+5. After meet Madam Tengku for consultation, Aina goes back to her hostel take a rest.
+She plans to go to the library studies after having a nap.

+6. After Aina having her dinner in the evening, she walks to hostel ground floor using the directory kiosk to check the latest news happened around the world.
+When she touches the news icon on the screen, it shows up a list of news title with latest date of today.

-4. After consultation, Aina wants to do revision in library.
-She worries library will be full and noisy will affect her quality of studies, so Aina seek for interactive directory to know library situation now.
-After knowing there is crowded, Aina walks back her hostel for own revision and could save energy for walking to library check situation.
+7. After checking news, she searches for the situation of library before goes to the place, because she worries library will be full and noisy will affect her quality of studies.
+After Aina seek for interactive directory, she realizes the situation there is crowded through the live streaming show in the directory kiosk.
+Hence, she walks back her hostel room for own revision and could save energy so that no need to walk to library for checking situation.

 ### b.
 Requirements